A brain dump is exactly what it sounds like: a dump of all the information from your brain on to paper (or screen).

 Once you are comfortable with your note taking skills, it’s time to build this practice into your daily routine.
 The point of this repetition action is to give your mind the chance to work on autopilot during the test.
 As you have written out the facts so many times, it will be simple to recall them quickly during the exam.

-And speed will matter: there are a lot of questions.
+And speed will matter: there are a lot of pmp question types.
 You have less than a minute to answer each one, so it’s not only a case of whether you know the answer but also how quickly you can recall it and hit the right response on the screen.

 Nora Beckmann, PMP, passed on her third attempt.
 “The PMP exam is of course a project!” she says, “So, I created a project plan.”